CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Influxdb/README.md

 * Role can now create system users and address groups
 * Added certs of 10 years

+### 2023-12-18: Free strategy and vars

+* Reorganize test
+* Disable remote use setting and free strategy
+* Rename vars for certs

 ## Authors

 * Lord Robin Crombez